geopm/geopm/service/README.md

 a request for access to a set of signals and/or controls.
-Once this session is established, after validating all requested signals and controls, a protocol between the server and client is enabled that uses inter-process shared memory and Unix signals for fast access.
+Once this session is established, after validating all requested signals and controls, a protocol between the server and client is enabled that uses inter-process shared memory and sending Unix signals for fast access.
+In this documentation we will call these "Unix signals" to differenciate from the GEOPM signal concept which is unrelated to the Unix signal as defined in the signal(7) man page.

 Signals and Controls
 --------------------